40net-cloud/fortinet-azure-solutions/FortiGate/Playground/Active-Active-Internal-1NIC/README.md

 # Active/Active loadbalanced pair of standalone FortiGates in 1 NIC configuration to protect internal networks

-This use case has been incorported into the standard Active/Active ELB/ILB ARM template which can be found [here](../../Active-Active-ELB-ILB/README.md).
+This use case has been incorporated into the standard Active/Active ELB/ILB ARM template which can be found [here](../../Active-Active-ELB-ILB/README.md).